-A maximum of 12 Alarms with RF RadioLINK Modules may be interconnected so that if one of the Alarms senses carbon monoxide gas, and sounds a warning, all the other Alarms will also sound a warning.
+A combined maximum of 12 Alarms with RF RadioLINK Modules may be interconnected so that if one of the Alarms senses fire, and sounds a warning, all the other Alarms will also sound a warning.
 This helps to ensure the alarm will be heard throughout the property.

-As a safety feature, the Alarms fitted with the RF module, will communicate with each other using the default RF signal.
+As a safety feature, the Alarms as supplied, will all communicate with each other using the default RF signal.
 However, to avoid other neighbouring systems setting off your Alarms and vice versa, we recommend that you "House Code" your Alarm system.